YashGupta033/python-sdk-docs2/docs/orders/basket_order/add_basketinstrument.md

 <!-- ## Add Basket Instrument -->
-This method used to add Instrument in the created baskets.
+This method used to add Instrument in the created basket.
 We can add only limited number of instruments in the basket and repeated instrument can't be added.

 ```python